quiffman/seiscomp3/src/arclink/apps/reqlogstats/reqlogstats.rst

       so collect files, transfer by rsync, and process the entire set?
       DB can be on a different host than collector, report generator.

+    - for now, SQLite on geofon-open*.
+      DB should *not* be under DocumentRoot for Apache.
+It contains usernames of Arclink requestors, and more detail than is presented on the report generator web pages.
+So try ~/reqlogstats/var/{name}.db

+Images:

+    - SVG looks sharp.
+    - Need to be under DocumentRoot.
+    - Put under /srv/www/webdc/eida/data/ analogous to /srv/www/geofon/data/*

 Key tasks
 ~~~~~~~~~